christophcunningham/calcon/README.md

 # CALC\*ON

-Built for people who make things.
 A Sumlock-style running total calculator with fraction input and memory recall.
 The converter runs on two scroll wheels — tactile and intuitive on mobile, with hotkeys and keyboard input for desktop.

 ---